What Do Cars and Carrots Have in Common?

 There are many similarities between the automotive and the food and beverage sectors when it comes to the supply chain challenges they face.
 The automotive supply chain has its logistics processes down to a science – and in many ways the food and beverage industry, faced with comparable challenges, is adopting similar processes.

-"When you look at the two primary concerns of both industries, they are quality and safety," says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"When you look at the two primary concerns of both industries, they are quality and safety," says Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 He goes on to explain that both sectors deliver a product with strict material handling requirements and significant governmental regulations surrounding them.
 "It's remarkable how two such disparate verticals have so much in common."

 Another shared concern for both industries, according to Moses, is cost.
 He notes how Toyota codified lean production principles – the systematic method for eliminating waste within a system – and that the 2008 – 2009 Recession drove the automotive inventory to very lean proportions, simply for survival.
 Similarly, the food and beverage industry – particularly produce – needs to keep a lean supply chain due to natural spoilage of its products.